Large-scale and local environmental drivers of quenching: tracing H$\alpha$ concentration in X-ray and optical galaxy groups: Results

-We investigate the significance of outside-in star formation quenching in the various local environments in Figure~\ref{Cindex_SF}, which shows C-index distributions for star-forming galaxies in X-ray+Optical groups, Optical groups, and the Field.
-The median C-index value is lowest for X-ray+Optical groups ($-0.104\pm$0.034, see Table~\ref{Cindex_medians_fractions}) with respect to Optical groups ($-0.022\pm$0.009) and the Field ($-0.010\pm$0.005).
-X-ray+Optical groups are the local environments hosting the largest fraction of centrally-concentrated star-forming galaxies ($f_{\rm CC}$) with C-index $<-0.2$.
-This is the same C-index cut used by \citet{Schaefer2016} and \citet{Wang2022} to define a centrally-concentrated star-forming galaxy, and is two standard deviations below the median for the whole star-forming sample.
-We find $f_{\rm CC}=32^{+12}_{-9}\%$ for X-ray+Optical groups, compared to $f_{\rm CC}=13^{+3}_{-2}\%$ for Optical groups and $f_{\rm CC}=8^{+2}_{-1}\%$ for the Field (see Table~\ref{Cindex_medians_fractions}).
-The uncertainty on these fractions are calculated using the binomial confidence intervals \citep{Cameron2011}.
-Results from the two-sample K-S test reported in Table~\ref{Cindex_KS} reveal statistically significant differences among the three distributions.
-Due to the small number of star-forming galaxies (22) for the X-ray+Optical groups compared to the Optical groups (276) and the Field (351), we perform a two-sample KS test with 1000 bootstrap samples to estimate the significance robustly.
 Moreover, given the highly imbalanced sample sizes between environments, particularly for X-ray+Optical groups, we complement the K–S test with a non-parametric effect-size measure, Cliff’s delta, which quantifies the degree of stochastic dominance between two distributions and is less sensitive to sample-size imbalance \citep{Meissel2024}.
 Cliff’s delta is a non-parametric effect-size measure closely related to the Mann–Whitney U test \citep{MannWhitney1947}.
 Unlike a pure significance test, it is both signed, indicating the direction of the difference between two distributions, and normalised, allowing a direct and intuitive comparison of effect strengths across different samples.
 In Table~\ref{Cindex_KS} we also report Cliff’s $\delta$ together with 95\% bootstrap confidence intervals (C.I.) to assess the magnitude and robustness of differences in the C-index distributions.
 Negative $\delta$ values indicate lower C-index, i.e. more centrally-concentrated star formation, in Sample~1 relative to Sample~2.
+The 95\% C.I. are estimated from 1000 bootstrap realisations.
+Repeating the bootstrap procedure 50 times yields consistent results, indicating that the inferred C.I. are stable despite the limited sample size for the X-ray+Optical group galaxies.
 The corresponding effect-size estimates confirm a systematic modest shift toward lower C-index values in X-ray+Optical groups relative to Optical groups and the Field.
 We further discuss the limitations of small galaxy samples in Section~\ref{Limitations due to small galaxy samples}.